sminez/sminez.github.io/content/2024-04-30_where-did-penrose-come-from.md

 +++

 In 2020 during lockdown at the height of the COVID-19 pandemic I (like so many others) found myself with a lot of time on my hands.
-Now a lot of people decided to take up a new hobby, maybe do some work on their house or perhaps get a dog.
+A lot of people decided to take up a new hobby, maybe do some work on their house or perhaps get a dog.

 Me?